FYI: We have updated Griddler instructions in Griddler is Better Than Ever!

 # all of your application-specific code here - creating models,

 The email object contains the following attributes:

 fall on the obvious side as to their

 What isn’t entirely obvious (but very cool) is that Griddler helps you handle

 the email body by cleaning up replies and providing the important parts of an

--- Reply ABOVE THIS LINE -- in the
+email before -- Reply ABOVE THIS LINE --

 may use the contents for other purposes.